lewdry/lewdry/README.md

-Hi, I’m **Lewis**, an undercover librarian interested in wood, web apps and data.
+Hi, I’m **Lewis**, an undercover librarian interested in crafting wood and web apps.
+I'm a passionate about open access and the public domain.

-Passionate about open source data, odd nostalgia and simple colour schemes.

 I am currently whittling away on Dharawal land in NSW. 🪵